fraxken/is-this-true/README.md

 > !!!
 WORK IN PROGRESS !!!

 These last years i've read a lot of arguments against Node.js and JavaScript.
-In this article I will try to navigate through these different reviews and answer them honestly.
+In this article I will try to navigate through these different reviews and answer them **honestly**.

 Most criticism was often wrong (technically distorted or no longer relevant).
 Not to mention people who simply **hate** JavaScript with no real technical reason...

+The article does not aim to defend JavaScript (ECMAScript) against other languages/runtime etc..

 Let's start with the list below: